collective/collective.recipe.solrinstance/collective/recipe/solrinstance/README.txt

     Error: Unique key needs to be declared "required": uniqueID

-A default search field can also be specified, but this also requires the according index to be set up:
+A default search field can also be specified, but this also requires the matching index to be set up:

     >>> rmdir(sample_buildout, 'parts', 'solr')
     >>> write(sample_buildout, 'buildout.cfg',